SEUNGKYUCHUNG/OfficeScripts/autotable/autotablenh.md

   	 <img src="/autotable/images/atinstruction7.png" width="250"/>

-7. In the Code Editor, copy this code, paste it, and Save script.
+7. In the Code Editor, copy this code, paste it, and click enter to save the script.
    ```TypeScript
    function main(workbook: ExcelScript.Workbook) {
 	// Get the active worksheet in the current workbook